Skip to content

 The Republic of India (“India”) has been one of the fastest growing economies in the world over the last decade.
 India is estimated to have an annual Gross Domestic Product (“GDP”) growth rate of over 6% over the next five years.
 A reliable energy supply is an essential component in achieving this growth rate.

 The Government of India (“GoI”) aims to reach net zero emissions by 2070 and to meet 50% of its electricity requirements from renewable energy by 2030.
-The GoI has also announced a target of 500 gigawatts of renewable energy by 2030, thereby reducing the emissions intensity of the country’s economy by 45%.
+The GoI has also announced a target of 500 GW of renewable energy by 2030, thereby reducing the emissions intensity of the country’s economy by 45%.

 The Project contributes to achieving Sustainable Development Goals (“SDGs”); (i) SDG #7: Affordable and Clean Energy (Target 7.2): Increase substantially the share of renewable energy in the global energy mix”; and (ii) SDG #13: Climate Action (Target 13.2.2): Total greenhouse gas emissions per year.